 One of the program's most distinctive features is building on the traditional methods of the liberal arts with the scholarly tools of the 21st century: social networking, collaboration, interactive scholarly interfaces and new media technologies that are often described, collectively, as the ‘digital humanities.’

-—Dr. Bill Pannapacker
+—Dr. William Pannapacker

 A three-year curriculum was developed, and in 2010 the first cohort of 20 students was shaped from a strong applicant pool.
 In the same year, the program’s second pillar, the close mentoring relationship between faculty and students, was developed by enlisting faculty from across the Arts and Humanities Divisions to join the program as mentors.
 Additionally, in 2011 the Summer Research Fellowship program came to fruition.
 Mellon scholars have traveled to places such as Rwanda, France, Kosovo, Spain, Boston, Chicago and Philadelphia to conduct their summer research.